 Functional requirements are often available in text form.
 How can test cases be created from these requirements?
 Similar to system testing , it is best to combine structured test case methods with experience-based test case creation.

 One problem here is that the customer or user does not know the structured test methods such as equivalence class formation, limit value analysis or decision tables.
-Knowledge of how test cases are documented, structured and processed is also often lacking here.
-It has proven useful to set up a small training course at the beginning of the test activities to impart this basic knowledge.
+There is also often a lack of knowledge about how test cases are documented, structured and processed.
+It has proven useful to schedule a small training session at the beginning of the test activities to impart this basic knowledge.
 A few tips and ideas are enough to massively increase the quality of a department's tests.

 The test object for the acceptance test is the integrated overall system.
 The application is tested from the outside, usually as the users will do it every day in the future.